ProtesesParaTodos/OpenLeg/README.md

 ## License

-This project is licensed under the Mozilla Public License, version 2.0 - see LICENSE for details
+This project is licensed under the GNU General Public License v3.0  - see LICENSE for details

 ## Licenses third-party code